 The academic suspension period will be for a minimum of three (3) semesters.
 If after completing the suspension period the student wishes to return to the University of Utah, the student must meet with an Academic Advising Center advisor to appeal their suspension.
 Please contact the Academic Advising Center if you have any questions regarding suspension or the appeal process for reinstatement.

 A student whose cumulative GPA and semester GPA have been below a 2.0 during academic probation, after returning from suspension, is subject to academic dismissal.
 A registration hold will be placed on the student's record and will prevent the student from registering for courses at the University.
 If the student is registered for the following semester, their courses will be dropped.

-A student who has been dismissed from the university must sit out for a minimum of three (3) semesters and can only appeal for readmittance to the university if they are eligible for academic renewal (add link to policy).
+A student who has been dismissed from the university must sit out for a minimum of three (3) semesters and can only appeal for readmittance to the university if they are eligible for academic renewal.
 Please contact the Academic Advising Center if you have any questions regarding dismissal, academic renewal, or the appeal process for reinstatement.